TheAudioProgrammer/getting-started-book/README.markdown

-# TODO: book title
+# The Complete Beginner's Guide to Audio Plug-in Development

-This is the source code that accompanies the book [TODO](https://theaudioprogrammer.com/TODO) by Matthijs Hollemans, available for purchase from [The Audio Programmer](https://theaudioprogrammer.com/TODO) as PDF and EPUB.
+This is the source code that accompanies the book [The Complete Beginner's Guide to Audio Plug-in Development](https://theaudioprogrammer.com/audio-plugin-guide) by Matthijs Hollemans, available for purchase from [The Audio Programmer](https://theaudioprogrammer.com/audio-plugin-guide) as PDF and EPUB.

 ![The book cover](book-cover.jpg)

-In this 475-page book you'll learn how to make an audio plug-in, also known as a VST — even if you have never written a line of computer code in your life.
+In this 470-page book you'll learn how to make an audio plug-in, also known as a VST — even if you have never written a line of computer code in your life.

 This is a tutorial-style book that goes step-by-step and explains everything you need to know along the way.
 It is written for complete beginners.
 No prior programming knowledge is required and there is not a lot of math involved.